 - Safeguarding Statement

 - Behaviour/Anti-Bullying Policy

 - Preventing Radicalisation

 - Our approach to Online Safety

 - Our Personal Social Health and Education and Computing curriculum and policies including our RSHE Policy.
-Our RSHE programme is developed to be fully inclusive of all ages and stages of development and consideration of children's needs including Children potentially at greater risk of harm; and addresses issues as outlined Keeping Children Safe in Education 2023; Part 2, page 34, paragraph 131.
+Our RSHE programme is developed to be fully inclusive of all ages and stages of development and consideration of children's needs including Children potentially at greater risk of harm; and addresses issues as outlined Keeping Children Safe in Education 2024; Part 2, Opportunities to teach safeguarding.